Home » About Us » Impact » Our Impact

 Community Development

-• We delivered over 1,800 hours of Community Development support, which includes 17.5 hours per week supporting the Traveller Community in Stable Way.
+• Over 1,800 hours of dedicated Community Development support delivered, including 17.5 hours per week working directly with the Traveller community at Stable Way.

-• We awarded £11,700 for gym memberships, football sessions, coaching and climbing activities (in addition to our Sports Bursary programme).
+• £10,325 awarded to fund gym memberships, football sessions, coaching, and climbing activities—enhancing physical and mental wellbeing beyond our core Sports Bursary programme.

 Events and Community Activities on the Westway Estate